 Lentils are so good for us, and just recently lentils.ca has been trying to remind us - with magazine inserts, social media campaigns and the FUNdeLENTIL tour and restaurant contest.
 Visit the lentil site for some terrific recipe ideas.
-This recipe is directly from Canadian Living.
+This recipe is from Canadian Living - but I made one big change.
 Take a few minutes to review my Tips at the end.
 It can be served warm, room temperature or cold.
 Works well as a picnic salad!
-Serves 12.
+This needs to “cool/rest” for up to 4 hours, so keep that in mind.

 1/3 cup (75 mL) slivered almonds, toasted

 Almonds will be added at the end, but sometimes I make them the day before, or before I begin.
-This probably has something to do with the fact that when busy / distracted I often burn nuts that I am toasting - haha.
+This probably has something to do with the fact that when I'm busy / distracted, I often burn the nuts I am toasting - haha.

 1/2 cup (125 mL) wild rice